 Desktop Cardboard Shredders

 Desktop cardboard shredders are designed for compact spaces and moderate workloads.
-They are commonly used in small ecommerce operations, offices, or packing rooms where cardboard waste accumulates gradually.
+They are commonly used in small e-commerce operations, offices, or packing rooms where cardboard waste accumulates gradually.
+These machines typically handle standard single-wall corrugated cartons, operate intermittently throughout the day, and fit directly on or beside packing tables.

 Desktop systems work best when one operator manages both shredding and packing, allowing cardboard to be processed as needed rather than in large batches.

-A smart solution for medium-volume shipping departments.
-The SelectPaper/Hippo P20 processes standard and mid-size cartons into resilient cushioning material, helping you reduce reliance on plastic fillers.
+SelectPack’s Desktop Cardboard Perforator Hippo P20 is a smart solution for medium-volume shipping departments.
+It processes standard and mid-size cartons into resilient cushioning material, helping operations reduce reliance on plastic fillers.
 Reliable, low-maintenance, and compact enough for any workbench.

 Floor-Standing Cardboard Shredders

-A compact yet powerful industrial cardboard shredder for packaging stations that demand speed and reliability.
-With a cutting speed of 18 m/min and 15 mm material capacity, the SelectPaper/HippoPlus P50 is built for continuous operation in dispatch centers and production environments.
-It turns bulky cartons into clean-cut cushioning in seconds—without clogging or overheating.
+SelectPack’s Heavy-duty Cardboard Shredder HippoPlus P50 is built for continuous operation in dispatch centers and production environments.
+With a cutting speed of 18 m/min and 15 mm material capacity, it turns bulky cartons into clean-cut cushioning in seconds — without clogging or overheating.

 How to Choose Between Desktop and Floor-Standing Models